Islam in China (1912–present): 20th century

 There is an ethnic separatist movement among the Uighur minority, who are a Turkic people with their own language.
 Uighur separatists are intent on establishing the East Turkestan Republic, which existed for a few years in the 1930s and as a Soviet Communist puppet state, the Second East Turkestan Republic 1944-1950.
 The Soviet Union supported Uighur separatists against China during the Sino-Soviet split.
 Following the collapse of the Soviet Union, China feared potential separatist goals of Muslim majority in Xinjiang.
 An April, 1996 agreement between Russia, Kazakhstan, Tajikistan and Kyrgyzstan, however, assures China of avoiding a military conflict.
 Other Muslim states have also asserted that they have no intentions of becoming involved in China's internal affairs.

-With economic reform after 1978, health care in China became largely private fee-for-service, after the socialist system of free medical care was abolished due to capitalist reforms.
-This was widely criticised by Muslims in the North West, who were often unable to obtain medical support in their remote communities.

 China banned a book titled "Xing Fengsu" ("Sexual Customs") which insulted Islam and placed its authors under arrest in 1989 after protests in Lanzhou and Beijing by Chinese Hui Muslims, during which the Chinese police provided protection to the Hui Muslim protestors, and the Chinese government organized public burnings of the book.
 The Chinese government assisted them and gave in to their demands because Hui do not have a separatist movement, unlike the Uyghurs, Hui Muslim protestors who violently rioted by vandalizing property during the protests against the book were let off by the Chinese government and went unpunished while Uyghur protestors were imprisoned.

-Since the 1980s Islamic private schools (Sino-Arabic schools (中阿學校)) have been supported and permitted by the Chinese government among Muslim areas, only specifically excluding Xinjiang from allowing these schools because of separatist sentiment there.
+Since the 1980s, Hui and Uyghur Muslims, like other minority ethnicities, have been subject to affirmative action policies, aiming to narrow the socioeconomic gap between the majority Han and ethnic minorities.
+Islamic private schools (Sino-Arabic schools (中阿學校)) have been supported and permitted by the Chinese government among Muslim areas, only specifically excluding Xinjiang from allowing these schools because of separatist sentiment there.